-Two (2) city council seats will be up for election in 2021.
+Two (2) city council seats and the seat for mayor will be up for election in 2023.
 Please contact the Elmore County election offices for additional information.

 Voter InfoBack to Top